 Potential Drug Interactions

-Do not take DTG/3TC with Epivir-HBV.
-When starting or stopping dolutegravir in people on metformin, dose adjustment of metformin may be necessary to maintain optimal glycemic control.
+Do not take Dovato with Epivir-HBV or the antiarrhythmic dofetilide (a heart meication).
+When taking carbamazepine or rifampin, take an additional dose of dolutegravir (in the form of one Tivicay tablet) 50 mg 12 hours after taking your Dovato dose.
+When starting or stopping dolutegravir by people on metformin, dose adjustment of metformin may be necessary to maintain optimal glycemic control or tolerability.
 Avoid use of sorbitol-containing medicines with lamivudine; there are many, such as acetaminophen liquid (Tylenol liquid and others).
-Should be okay to take with Daklinza, Epclusa, Harvoni, Olysio, Sovaldi, Viekira Pak, or Zepatier.
+There are no known drug-drug interactions with Daklinza, Epclusa, Harvoni, Olysio, Sovaldi, Viekira Pak, or Zepatier.
 Not intended to be taken with other HIV medications, unless prescribed that way.
 Tell your provider or pharmacist about all medications, herbals, and supplements you are taking or thinking of taking, prescribed or not, as there are other drug interactions which are not listed here.